thehelp/project/README.md

-## (deprecated)

-I don't expect to make any more updates to this project, but by all means continue to use it if it helps you out!
-Also, let's talk if you'd like to jump in and help maintain it!

----

 [![Build Status](https://travis-ci.org/thehelp/project.svg?branch=master)](https://travis-ci.org/thehelp/project)

-# thehelp-project
+# thehelp-project (deprecated)

+_I don't expect to make any more updates to this project, but by all means continue to use it if it helps you out!
+Also, let's talk if you'd like to jump in and help maintain it!_

 This project is designed to get high quality grunt-based project automation in place very quickly, with just one entry in your package.json.